 - Pre-Clerkship Education

-UNE COM students spend the first two years of the program on the University of New England (UNE) campuses in Biddeford and Portland, Maine.
+UNE COM students spend the first two years of the program on the University of New England (UNE) campus in Biddeford, Maine.
 The curriculum consists of a series of large and small group learning activities, combined with independent experiential learning in physicians’ offices, hospitals, extended care facilities and health centers.
-Facilitated learning sessions include traditional didactic lectures, interactive problem solving sessions, patient case-based study discussions, hands-on laboratory exercises, panel discussions, demonstrations, and clinically focused encounters with standardized and real patients.
-Learning activities are constructed to provide a strong foundation in the basic biomedical and social sciences as well as clinical skills as they apply to the rapidly changing practice of medicine in the 21st century.
-A thorough grounding in the manual skills characteristic of Osteopathic Manipulative Medicine (OMM) is provided in the first two years and supplemented, reinforced, and expanded in Years 3 and 4.
+Scheduled learning sessions include traditional didactic lectures, interactive problem solving sessions, facilitated case-based learning, patient case study discussions, hands-on laboratory exercises, panel discussions, demonstrations, and clinically focused encounters with standardized and real patients.
+Learning activities are constructed to provide a strong foundation in the basic biomedical and social sciences as well as clinical skills as they apply to the rapidly changing practice of medicine.
+A thorough grounding in the manual skills of Osteopathic Manipulative Medicine (OMM) is provided in the first two years, and supplemented, reinforced, and expanded in Years 3 and 4.

 Student preparation before class and active participation in class is a consistent element in the learning dynamic throughout the curriculum.
-An open, free-flowing dialogue between faculty and students is characteristically valued and encouraged.
+An open, free-flowing dialog between faculty and students is characteristically valued and encouraged.